Elev8+ logo Elev8+ Trading

 Why this stop placement?

 If price breaks the Sweep Wick, the "Trap" has failed and the breakout is real.
 You want to be out immediately.
 This gives you a tight, defined risk on every trade.
+For more advanced users, you can use a manual stop loss, and only exit the trade if a candle actually closes through the wick extreme but you must be disciplined.

 Phase 4: The Exit (Pay Yourself)

-• Target 1 (The Mean): Take 75% of your position off at VWAP.
+• Target 1 (The Mean): Take 50-75% of your position off at VWAP.
 This is where the "Rubber Band" tension reaches zero.

 The 2R Minimum